binaryphile/binaryphile.github.io/_posts/2018-07-28-approach-bash-like-a-developer-part-4-failing.md

 end
 {% endhighlight %}

+Shpec automatically puts its functions in the test file's namespace, as you can see from the calls to:

+-   *describe* - the name of the function under test

+-   *it* - a description of an individual test's purpose

+-   *assert* - typically used with the *equal* argument, this tells shpec whether the test succeeded or failed based on the further two arguments being equal or not

 The indentation on the above test is rather artificial...the *describe* and *it* blocks aren't really blocks, they are just regualar bash statements.
 However, it is a useful visual reminder to indent this way